CHAITANYA-PS/Drowsiness-Alert-System/README.md

 Upscaling, in the context of computer vision and image processing, refers to the process of increasing the size or resolution of an image.
 It involves the interpolation of pixel values to create a larger image that contains more detail than the original, lower-resolution image.
 The purpose of upscaling is often to improve the visual quality or to enhance the accuracy of certain image processing tasks.

 ## BGR Format:
-In BGR format, an image is represented as a 3-channel matrix where each channel corresponds to the intensity of the Blue, Green, and Red components of the image, respectively.
+In BGR format, an image is represented as a 3 channel matrix where each channel corresponds to the intensity of the Blue, Green, and Red components of the image, respectively.
 The BGR format is a common format used in OpenCV and is different from the more common RGB format.

 ## PROGRAM:
 ```python